Cannasol-Tech/steves-mom-archive/docs/planning/multi-agent-sync.md

 This file coordinates active agents and task statuses for the implementation plan.

+**IMPORTANT: Prefix EVERY commit message with your agent name in square brackets: [Agent-ID]**

+**IMPORTANT: Prefix EVERY message in chat with human with your agent name in square brackets: [AGENT-ID]**

 ## Active Agents

 | Agent ID | Since | Notes |